 Why It's a Problem If Your Cat Stops Eating

-If your cat isn't feeling well, it may stop eating because there's something stuck in its stomach or intestines.
+Your cat might not like the food you're offering, but lack of appetite is often a symptom of an underlying issue.
+Your cat may stop eating if there's something stuck in its stomach or intestines or if it isn't feeling well because of an underlying disease or infection.
 Or, your cat might not like the food you're offering.
-Your cat's lack of eating can also be a symptom of a disease or problem that's causing pain or discomfort.
+Your cat's lack of eating can also be a symptom of pain or discomfort.
 Regardless of the reason, it's a major concern if your cat stops eating.

 If you have an obese cat that's stopped eating, it can quickly develop hepatic lipidosis by going without food for a few days.
 This disease is often referred to as fatty liver disease or fatty liver syndrome and it can be fatal if left untreated.
 This is the main reason why it's so important to make sure your cat, especially if it's overweight, keeps eating.
-With fatty liver disease, the liver is overwhelmed trying to convert fat to energy.
-The excess fat that's stored around your cat's liver exacerbates the situation.
-The liver is a critical organ and if it's not working effectively, your cat can suffer without immediate treatment from your veterinarian.
+With fatty liver disease, the liver is overwhelmed trying to convert fat into energy.
+An excess of fat accumulates in the liver, leading to impaired liver function.
+The liver is a critical organ and if it's not working effectively, your cat can develop weakness, lethargy, and jaundice without immediate treatment from your veterinarian.

 Health Issues That Cause a Cat to Stop Eating

-Respiratory problems can affect your cat's sense of smell or ability to breathe and lead to a loss of appetite.
+Respiratory problems can affect your cat's sense of smell or ability to breathe leading to a loss of appetite.
 Upper respiratory diseases may clog your cat's nose and eyes with discharge resulting in a temporary loss or restriction of sight and smell.
 Lower respiratory tract diseases may affect your cat's lungs causing it to have difficulty breathing.
-These respiratory issues may be able to be cleared up with some simple antibiotics or it might be as complicated as cancer.
-Regardless of the severity of the respiratory issue, If the disease keeps your cat from being able to smell its food, it may decide it doesn't want to eat.
+These respiratory issues may be caused by bacterial or viral infection that require basic care or they might be as complicated as cancer.
+Regardless of the severity of the respiratory issue, if the disease keeps your cat from being able to breathe easily or smell its food, it may decide it doesn't want to eat.

 Digestive System Diseases